sarathme/Day35_MongoDB/Q-07-Product_name_and_product_material_of_row_id_1.md

 # Tasks

 ## Q7.
-Find the product with a row id of 10
+Find only the product name and product material

 ### Query Command